National Register of Historic Places listings in Plymouth County, Massachusetts

 This is a list of the National Register of Historic Places listings in Plymouth County, Massachusetts.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Plymouth County, Massachusetts, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 140 properties and districts listed on the National Register in the county, including 5 National Historic Landmarks.
+There are 146 properties and districts listed on the National Register in the county, including 6 National Historic Landmarks.
+There is also one now-delisted property, and one listing that was moved to another county.